nadinejamila/web-dev-learning/Book Notes - Tango with Django.md

 ######2.
 Install Software
 - Install python
 - Set-up the PYTHONPATH
-- Use Setuptools & Pip
+- Use setuptools & pip
-- Install Django
+- Install django
-- Install PIL
+- Install pillow
-- Install Other packages
+- Install other packages

 ######3.
 Set-up the Development Environment
 - Set-up a virtual environment